FOR IMMEDIATE RELEASE

 Photo Gallery with Credits https://konabrewersfestival.smugmug.com/Top-Shots

 KAILUA-KONA-The Kona Brewers Festival moves into 2018 as a million-dollar plus fundraiser for local organizations serving the environment, education, culture and youth over its’ twenty-two-year history.
 Festival goers remember the feel - good beer, great food, trash fashion, and fun in the sun, but coming together to celebrate craft beer is just the beginning.
 The Springtime event is a tremendous collaboration of more than 500 people from various groups and businesses and remains focused on community and natural resources.
 After testing a shorter two session format for the past two years, the Kona Brewers Festival will join all ticket holders together into one extended session on March 10, 2018.
-New this year will be a special ticket that allows early admission to the main event as well as access to Honu’s Tap Room and Lounge.
+New this year will be an upgraded ticket that allows access to Honu’s Tap Room and Lounge for a special connoisseurs area with additional tastes and activities.

 The day kicks off with the Run for Hops, a fun, family-friendly 5k run/walk and 10k run that helps support the Kona Brewers Festival beneficiary organizations and the PATH Bike Safety Education Program for Hawaii Island.
 In a spirit of Pualu (working together), 36 chefs and 36 brewers showcase their tastes on the beautiful luau grounds of the Courtyard King Kamehameha’s Kona Beach Hotel.